Yegor Kholmogorov

-Yegor Kholmogorov (Егор Станиславович Холмогоров); (born 15 April 1975) is a Russian political figure, publicist, documentary director, blogger and a Russian nationalist.
-Columnist for the Russia Today TV channel, author and host of the 100 Books website.
-Author of the term "Russian Spring".
-Author of a large number of publications devoted to the analysis of the current political and religious situation in Russia, the philosophy and ideology of conservatism, the history of Russia and the Russian Orthodox Church.
+Yegor Stanislavovich Kholmogorov (Егор Станиславович Холмогоров; born 15 April 1975) is a Russian political figure, opinion journalist, documentary director, blogger, and nationalist.
+He was a columnist for the Russia Today TV channel, author, and host of the 100 Books website and author of the term "Russian Spring".
+Kholmogorov was an author of a large number of publications devoted to the analysis of the current political and religious situation in Russia, the philosophy and ideology of conservatism, the history of Russia and the Russian Orthodox Church.

 Biography

 He studied at schools No. 81 (now 1229) (1982–1987) and No. 401 (1987–1991).
-In 1992 he graduated from the humanities class of Moscow secondary school No. 57.
+In 1992, he graduated from the humanities class of Moscow secondary school No. 57.

-In 1992 he entered the history department of Moscow State University, but was expelled after the first year.
+In 1992, he entered the history department of Moscow State University, but was expelled after the first year.
 In 1993, he entered the Russian Orthodox Institute of St. John the Theologian, where Natalya Kholmogorova also studied, but did not graduate from the institute.

 In the 1990s, he worked as a part-time junior history teacher at School No. 57 and as a salesman in an Orthodox bookstore in the humanities building of Moscow State University.
 In the early 1990s, he adhered to liberal democratic views.
 In 1993, he came out to support president Yeltsin against the Supreme Soviet, but became disillusioned with Yeltsin's policies.

-In 1994 he took up journalism.
+In 1994, he took up journalism.
 The first publications were in the Segodnya newspaper and the Alpha and Omega magazine.

-At the end of 1996 he became a parishioner of the Russian Orthodox Autonomous Church.
+At the end of 1996, he became a parishioner of the Russian Orthodox Autonomous Church.
 At the end of the 1990s, he was the editor-in-chief of the Internet site “Churchfulness,” which belonged to the ROAC.
 In the fall of 1997, he met Konstantin Krylov, with whom in 1998 he created the Russian nationalist website Doctrina.Ru.
 In 1999 he wrote the brochure “Right Turn.
 A program for a correct life, a healthy economy and honest politics” for Alexey Ulyukaev, who was at that time Yegor Gaidar's deputy at the IET.

 In April 2004, he left the ROAC, criticizing its course as anti-national, and reunited with the Russian Orthodox Church.
 In November 2005, he gave a presentation at the Theological Conference of the Russian Orthodox Church “Eschatological Teaching of the Church”.
 In January 2006, he spoke at the plenary session of the International Christmas Readings of the Russian Orthodox Church.

 In October 2005, he ran for the Moscow City Duma from the Free Russia party in the elections on December 4, 2005.
 The party received 2.2% of the vote and did not pass the 10% threshold.